Geoff Fox: Television

-In May 1984, Fox started his meteorology career with the television station WTNH in New Haven, Connecticut.
-He was promoted to senior meteorologist.
+In May 1984, Fox started his meteorology career with the television station WTNH in New Haven, Connecticut. where he forecasted the weather weeknights from 5:00-6:30 p.m. and the later newscasts at 10:00 p.m. on the sister station WCTX and News Channel 8 at 11:00 p.m.
+He was later promoted to senior meteorologist.

 In 1995, in addition to working for WTNH, he began hosting the program Inside Space on Syfy (then called the SciFi Channel).

 In early 2011, after 27 years at WTNH, Fox was told that his contract would not be renewed; he departed from the station.
 His departure received national media attention due to the loyalty of WTNH viewers in addition to his long career with the station.

-In April 2011, he was hired by Fox affiliate WTIC-TV, where he forecasted for the weeknight 5:00 pm and 11:00 pm weather segments, as well as science reports weeknights at 4:00 pm.
+In April 2011, he was hired by Fox affiliate WTIC-TV, where he forecast for the weeknight 5:00 pm and 11:00 pm weather segments, as well as science reports weeknights at 4:00 pm.
 He was dismissed from the station after 19 months, for what the station identified as "inappropriate conduct".
 At Fox CT, "I thought I was doing the best work of my career, and how many people can say that deep into their career?" he said.
 "I didn't think I had peaked yet.

 In January 2015, he joined NBC affiliate KMIR-TV in Palm Springs, where he served as the on-air weeknight meteorologist from early 2015 until September 2015.

 In the summer of 2017, an agreement was made between the management of WTNH-TV and Fox for him to return briefly to the News8 airwaves for a seven-week fill-in period, to forecast the weeknight newscasts from his home studio in California.
 At the end of the temporary employment period, Fox made it clear to WTNH-TV management that, though the agreement was just for the summer, he was very interested in a permanent full-time position.
 Management offered him a part-time position, but he declined.
 He made a statement saying that the offer "wasn't a good fit", but that he was thankful for the opportunity to return to the airwaves at WTNH and to show his gratitude for all the support from viewers throughout the years, as well as the personal support during his pancreatic cancer.

 Fox later resided in Southern California, after moving from the East Coast in the early 2010s.
 Before retiring, his meteorology career had transitioned to becoming freelance and fully remote, serving as chief meteorologist on-air for Flood Communications, LLC, the independent parent company for News Channel Nebraska, also serving as independent meteorologist for newsy, Scripps News, and other independent television markets and side projects from his home-built studio weather center.
 Fox said, "With the set-up and technology in my home studio, I could do the weather for literally any place in the world and deliver it with so little lag that on-air chatting with the news anchors is seamless."